While we’ve tried a few different soap-making methods here on Hello Glow, there’s still one method that we haven’t yet tackled: soap with lye.

 There are a lot of different lye soap recipes floating around the internet, and sometimes it can seem a little overwhelming.
 While you don’t need a lot of ingredients to make your own soap, you do need to take extra precautions when working with lye.
 Here a few things to keep in mind before you get started:

-- Use a lye calculate to figure out exactly how much lye and water you need for your particular type of fat.
+5. Use a lye calculator to figure out exactly how much lye and water you need for your particular type of fat.
 Then pre-measure your ingredients and have them at arm’s length so you can work quickly once your start mixing things together.

 - 16 ounce glass jar